NavigationContentFooter

 Backend lbb-king-volhard uses HTTP protocol, and supports HTTP Host header routes:

-We do not expect this change to have an impact on your applications or services using Scaleway Load Balancer, since HTTP Host header routes will provide more accurate routing than SNI with HTTP backends.
+There was no impact on your applications or services using Scaleway Load Balancer, since HTTP Host header routes provided more accurate routing than SNI with HTTP backends.

 Sample configurations

 Find below some sample configurations for HTTP Host header routes to HTTP backends.
-These should be used as a replacement for any old old SNI routes:
+These can be used to guide you in creating HTTP Host header routes if you were previously used to SNI routes:

 Route creation